A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Provide complete information

-Suppose an individual agrees to write a letter of recommendation, they must be provided with appropriate documentation and information by the requester.
+Suppose an individual agrees to write, they must be provided with appropriate documentation and information by the requester.
 This will enable the individual to provide relevant, specific, and detailed information.
-The following should be provided to the writer of a recommendation letter:

-A copy of resume or CV
+A copy of your resume or CV

 The requester should provide the writer with a copy of his/her resume or CV.
 This will help make the writing process convenient by ensuring that the writer knows more about the requester.
-It will also enable the writer to tailor the information to relevant skills and qualifications stated in the document.
+It will also enable the writer to tailor the information to the relevant skills and qualifications stated in the document.

 Your statement (if you’re a student)